Palms are generally thought to be these great towering plants we can tie our hammock to and watch the sunset.

 Care For Chamaedorea Metallica

-They’re pretty easy to care for.
-Metallica does well with lighting that you’ll find in most homes and offices.
+Chamaedorea metallica is easy to care for.
+The metal palm tree does well with lighting that you’ll find in most homes and offices.
 If the plant is placed in brighter light levels the leaves lighten to a grey-green color.

 DO NOT allow plants to sit in saucers full of water or never allow the soil to dry, this can lead to root rot.
 Overwatering will lead to leaf tips that turn yellow.